Blacksuan19/structx/docs/examples.md

             }
           ],
           "default": null,
-          "description": "Timestamp of when the issue was detected, in ISO 8601 format.", "title": "Timestamp"
+          "description": "Timestamp when the issue was detected, in ISO 8601 format.", "title": "Timestamp"
         }
       },
       "title": "SystemComponentIssueResolutionissue",
       "type": "object"
     },
-    "SystemComponentIssueResolutionresolution": {
+    "SystemComponentIssueResolutionresolutionItem": {
-      "description": "Details about the resolution of the issue.", "properties": {
+      "description": "List of resolution steps taken to address the issue.", "properties": {
-        "action_taken": {
+        "action": {
           "anyOf": [
             {
               "type": "string"